Ayvalik Aegean Coast, Turkey Travel Guide

 Each season in Ayvalık offers unique advantages and experiences.

 The highlight is undoubtedly beach and boat activities.
-The warm sea is perfect for swimming, snorkeling, and full-day island tours.
+The warm sea is perfect for swimming, snorkeling, plus entire-day tours of the island.

 A quieter, more authentic local experience.